5 Great Vacation Ideas for Solo Travellers

 A vacation that gives back to the community you’re visiting is always a worthwhile option for solo travellers.
 Not only do they offer a chance to help those in need but participants can connect with local people, help preserve the environment and meet fellow volunteers.
 Through my volunteer assignments around the world — from Honduras to Russia — I’ve experienced countries in ways I could never have imagined and made friendships that will last a lifetime.
-Read more about Volunteer Vacations here:
+Read more about Volunteer Vacations and solo travel here:

 4 Volunteer Vacations in Mexico – my story in Experience Transat

 5. Escorted Tours and Cruises